makermadecnc/makerverse/README.md

 ### Web Server

 With this approach, you can connect to the Makerverse app from any web browser on the same network.
-Choose from the below installation options, given your hardware and knowledge.

 _Note: for security reasons, you can only access the Makerverse app from a browser on the same device by default.
 To enable access from other machines, enable the `allowRemoteAccess` flag (see Configuration).
 Be sure that you understand the security implications of this decision._

+#### Launch Script

+There is a launch script located in this repository at `bin/launch`.
+Just run it from a command prompt on almost any machine.

+The launch script is used elsewhere, like from the pre-built Raspberry Pi image and from the Linux service.
+The launch script can launch the app either via Docker (default) or by manually compiling NodeJS.
+To see all options, type `bin/launch --help`.
+If you would like to permanently change the launch method from Docker to Node, you can export the environment variable `MAKERVRSE_LAUNCH_METHOD=node`.

+#### Pre-Built Raspberry Pi Image

+Download the `makerverse-raspbian-lite-x.y.z.img..gz` file from the latest releases.
+Unzip the file and flash the `.img` to your SD card with your preferred application (e.g., Balena Etcher).
+SSH will already be enabled, and the default username/password (`pi`/`raspbian`) have been left unchanged.
+The hostname defaults to `makerverse`, so if your router supports it you can connect to the pi at `ssh pi@makerverse.local` and `http://makerverse.local:8000`.
+As soon as you are ablem to, SSH in to the Raspberry Pi and run `sudo raspi-config` to change the password.

+The Makerverse application will start automatically on port `8000`.
+However, especially during the first boot, it will take some time to download the latest updates (_about 600 MB, and can take ~10 minutes on older devices or slower connections_).

+Handy commands:
+- Check if Makerverse is running: `sudo systemctl status makerverse`
+- Restart (and update!)
+Makerverse: `sudo systemctl restart makerverse`
+- See Makerverse server logs: `docker logs makerverse`
+- See all system logs (find problems with boot): `journalctl -xe`

+#### Linux Service

+On a Raspberry Pi, Ubuntu, and other Linux machines you can use systemd to run Makerverse as a service.
+This is the same as how the pre-built Raspberry Pi image works, above, except you can install the service yourself on any Debian machine.
+This means it will start automatically on boot, and run in the background.
+This is already pre-configured on the Raspberry Pi image, but for other systems first ensure that you are able to start the application correctly via `bin/launch`.
+Then run `bin/server install` to create the service.
+Refer to the commands from the last section for help debugging.

 #### Docker Image

 _If you are experienced with Docker already_, pull from `makerverse/core:latest` (multi-arch image, including `amd64`, `armv7`, and `arm64`).
 The application is launched from the `/home/node` directory, where the root of this repository resides.
-Consider mounting a `~/.cncrc` file into `/home/node/.cncrc`, or widgets into `/home/node/widgets`, for example.
+Consider mounting a `~/.makerverse` file into `/home/node/.makerverse`, or widgets into `/home/node/widgets`, for example.

 _If you're new to Docker_, start by installing it.
 Just like with Node.js, it is recommended to use the Windows / MacOS [installers](https://www.docker.com/products/docker-desktop), when applicable.
 On Linux/Raspberry Pi, there's a one-line installer available: